-- b.
+- a.
 The joint restraint ring and wedge components shall be constructed of grade 65-45-12 ductile iron conforming to ASTM A536.
 Wedges shall be heat-treated to a minimum Brinell Hardness Number of 370.
-The dimensions of the follower gland shall be compatible with joint bells conforming to ANSI/AWWA A21.11/C111 and ANSI/AWWA A21.52/C153. - c.
-Joint restraint shall be listed by Underwriters Laboratories (UL) and shall be Factory Mutual approved.

-D. Flanged Fittings

-- 1. Flanged fittings shall conform to ANSI/AWWA C110/A21.10 and shall be faced and drilled Class 125 flanges that match ANSI B16.1 fittings. - 2.
-Flanged fittings allowed under ANSI/AWWA C110/A21.10 are ductile or gray iron. - 3.
-Flange bolts, nuts, and washers shall be constructed from corrosion-resistant, high-strength low-alloy steel that conforms to ANSI/AWWA C111/A21.11 coated with a ceramic-filled fluorocarbon resin that can hold up in highly corrosive soil conditions or constructed from Type 316 stainless steel.
+The dimensions of the follower gland shall be compatible with joint bells conforming to ANSI/AWWA A21.11/C111 and ANSI/AWWA A21.52/C153. - b.
+Joint restraint shall be listed by Underwriters Laboratories (UL) and shall be Factory Mutual approved. - D. Flanged Fittings - 1.
+Flanged fittings shall conform to ANSI/AWWA C110/A21.10 and shall be faced and drilled Class 125 flanges that match ANSI B16.1 fittings. - 2.
+Flanged fittings allowed under ANSI/AWWA C110/A21.10 are ductile or gray iron. - Flange bolts, nuts, and washers shall be constructed from corrosion-resistant, highstrength low-alloy steel that conforms to ANSI/AWWA C111/A21.11 coated with a ceramic-filled fluorocarbon resin that can hold up in highly corrosive soil conditions or constructed from Type 316 stainless steel.
 Bolt, nut, and washer material shall match. - 4.
-Gasket material for flanged joints in ductile iron pipe shall consist of 1/8-inch thick, full-face one-piece, rubber gaskets conforming to Section 4 of ANSI/AWWA C207 and ANSI B16.21, and shall conform to NSF 61 standards.
+Gasket material for flanged joints in ductile iron pipe shall consist of 1/8-inch thick, full-face one-piece, rubber gaskets conforming to Section 4 of ANSI/AWWA C207 and ANSI B16.21 and shall conform to NSF 61 standards.
 Gaskets shall have one or more annular rings molded into the gasket to improve gasket performance. - a.
 The gasket shall be cut with holes to pass bolts. - b.
 Gasket material shall be free of corrosive alkaline or acidic ingredients.
 No phenolic materials shall be used. - 5.
 Lining and coating shall conform to Section 3.2.B.5 and 3.2.B.6. - 6.
 Flange coupling adapters shall be installed with strict adherence to manufacturer's torque limitations during installation and shall be manufactured by: - a.
-Romac, Alpha Style Couplings - b.
+Romac, Alpha FC Style Couplings - b.
 EBAA Iron, Megaflange - c.
-District approved equal

-E. Thrust and Straddle Blocks
+District approved equal - 7.
+At cathodically protected joints, flange isolation gaskets/kits shall be manufactured by: - a.
+Calipco, Type E Full Face Gasket - 1) Gasket Material Option #8: Garlock #3505 - 2) Sleeve Material Option #1: Polyethylene - 3) Insulating Washer Option #1: Phenolic - b.
+District approved equal - E. Thrust and Straddle Blocks - 1.
 Thrust block and straddle block materials shall be 3,500 psi minimum compressive strength concrete and reinforcement (if required) shall be #4 minimum diameter steel rebar with a minimum tensile strength of 30,000 psi.